JuliaLang/www.julialang.org/blog/2024/09/juliacon-2025-announcement.md

 We have a lot of community members who want to give presentations at JuliaCon each year but can’t make it!
 We receive a lot of requests to submit videos to the conference, but for now we intend to run JuliaCon as an in-person conference first and foremost.
 Hybrid conferences take a lot of effort, and have a negative impact on the in-person experience.

-As an alternative we are starting a new trial program called ***Julia Online*** for community members to propose videos for upload to the Julia YouTube Channel.
-If your proposal is accepted you’ll be asked to prepare your proposal into a full video for upload!
-This call for proposals will be evergreen, it will be open for as long as we run this program so you are welcome to propose a video at any time.
+As an alternative, we are starting a new trial program called ***Julia Online*** for community members to propose videos for upload to the Julia YouTube Channel.
+If your proposal is accepted, you’ll be asked to prepare your proposal into a full video for upload!
+This call for proposals will be evergreen and will stay open for as long as we run this program, so you are welcome to propose a video at any time.

-Our YouTube channel is a fantastic forum for you to advertise your packages / work, present tutorials which drive users to the Julia ecosystem, or to present unique perspectives on your favorite problem in computer science, software development, or scientific computing!
+Our YouTube channel is a fantastic forum for you to advertise your packages / work, present tutorials that drive users to the Julia ecosystem, or to present unique perspectives on your favorite problem in computer science, software development, or scientific computing!
 We have well over 100k views per month, and a hundreds of thousands of impressions on each video we upload.

-If this program interests you please fill out the following form: <https://forms.gle/rNjqoXGgQ3TnpcRf8>
+If this program interests you, please fill out the following form: <https://forms.gle/rNjqoXGgQ3TnpcRf8>

 ### JuliaCon Locals